coxem14/Recipe-Recommender/README.md

 </p>

 ## Background
 I've always loved food, and one of my hobbies is to try to recreate my favorite restaurant dishes at home.
 Since COVID began, my partner and I haven't been going to restaurants, and we've been cooking a ton.
 We have expanded *(and exhausted)* our recreated restaurant dishes portfolio.
 Now we are in the exploratory phase to add new recipes to our cook book.
+I thought it would be fun and helpful to make a content-based recipe recommender.

 ## Data